voxoco/k8s/README.md

 `manifests/`
 ---------
-Contains all services to be deployed.
-Each region/cluster needs it's own directory like `manifests/us-east1` as it contains information for that specific cluster. *Naming the directory the region/cluster is important*
+Contains all entities to be deployed.

 `manifests/config-cluster.yaml`
 ---------